Generation-Augmented Generation: A Plug-and-Play Framework for Private Knowledge Injection in Large Language Models: More Interesting Cases

-\paragraph{Case 2 (Adjuvant): retrieval drift $\rightarrow$ objective misalignment.} As shown in Figure~\ref{fig:more-case2}, this example exposes a high-stakes RAG failure mode in private scientific corpora: objective-misaligned evidence can be topically relevant yet steer generation toward the wrong criterion.
+\textbf{Case 2 (Adjuvant): retrieval drift $\rightarrow$ objective misalignment.} As shown in Figure~\ref{fig:more-case2}, this example exposes a high-stakes RAG failure mode in private scientific corpora: objective-misaligned evidence can be topically relevant yet steer generation toward the wrong criterion.
 The ground truth is explicitly titer-based (higher env-specific IgG/IgA under DNA--VLP than VLP--VLP) and attributes the gap to a coherent prime--boost mechanism.
-However, retrieved snippets foreground adjuvant/mucosal and neutralization-related details (plus off-target readouts like anti-gag), so the base model over-focuses on epitope breadth/neutralization narratives and under-serves the titer-focused comparison the question demands.
-GAG avoids this drift by replacing snippet-level evidence serialization with a representation-level expert prior: a single injected token encodes the causal chain needed for the titer claim, delivering higher intent fidelity under a constant knowledge budget.
+However, retrieved snippets foreground adjuvant and mucosal details together with neutralization-related evidence (plus off-target readouts such as anti-gag), so the base model over-focuses on epitope breadth and neutralization narratives and under-serves the titer-focused comparison the question demands.
+GAG avoids this drift by replacing snippet-level evidence serialization with a representation-level expert prior: the injected latent memories encode the causal chain needed for the titer claim, delivering higher intent fidelity under a constant knowledge budget.

-\paragraph{Case 3 (Materials): wrong-entity retrieval $\rightarrow$ mechanism collapse.} As shown in Figure~\ref{fig:more-case3}, mechanism questions are particularly vulnerable to RAG’s entity mismatch: when retrieval locks onto an adjacent but different experimental setup (here, Cu/Au catalyst characterization), the base model is steered into an evidence-consistent yet question-inconsistent explanation.
+\textbf{Case 3 (Materials): wrong-entity retrieval $\rightarrow$ mechanism collapse.} As shown in Figure~\ref{fig:more-case3}, mechanism questions are particularly vulnerable to RAG's entity mismatch: when retrieval locks onto an adjacent but different experimental setup (here, Cu/Au catalyst characterization), the base model is steered into an evidence-consistent yet question-inconsistent explanation.
 Consequently, RAG shifts to a Cu/Au-specific story and fails to cover the ground-truth mechanism checklist (transport effects, overlapping-field charge transfer, intermediate stabilization, and aggregation/sintering tradeoffs).
 GAG mitigates this by injecting a domain-conditioned representation that is not tied to a single retrieved entity or paper chunk, allowing $\mathrm{LLM}_{\text{base}}$ to synthesize the intended cross-concept mechanism and maintain high-level faithfulness under retrieval mismatch.